 Prefill-decode disaggregation#

 Prefill-decode (PD) disaggregation is a serving pattern that separates the prefill phase (processing input prompts) from the decode phase (generating tokens).
-This pattern optimizes resource utilization by scaling each phase independently based on its specific requirements.
+This pattern was first pioneered in DistServe and optimizes resource utilization by scaling each phase independently based on its specific requirements.

 Architecture overview#

-Prefill-decode disaggregation architecture with PDProxyServer coordinating prefill and decode deployments.#
+Prefill-decode disaggregation architecture with PDDecodeServer orchestrating remote prefill and local decode.#

 In prefill-decode disaggregation:

-• Prefill deployment: Processes input prompts and generates initial KV cache.
+• Prefill deployment (PDPrefillServer): Processes input prompts and generates initial KV cache.

 • Independent scaling: Each phase scales based on its own load.